 Well, lucky you, you can go visit the actual Clink Prison that started this phrase!

 This prison in London was open from around the 12th century to 1780 and it has lots of ghoulish things to uncover.

 Today, the museum has tried to recreate some of the scenes that you would have seen in the prison back in the day, including torture devices you can try your hand at (ummm, seriously), and perhaps some piped in sounds of prisoners moaning and groaning.

-It’s weird, it’s wonderful, and it’s historic, so check it out!
+It’s weird, it’s wonderful, and it’s historic, as well as one of the best things to do near London Bridge, so check it out!